justunsix/debezium-tests/localdev.md

 # Docker, Windows Subsystem for Linux (WSL)
 - Install WSL using Microsoft's [Windows Subsystem for Linux for Windows 10](https://github.com/MicrosoftDocs/wsl/blob/master/WSL/install-win10.md) by following [Get started using Docker contianers with WSL](https://github.com/MicrosoftDocs/wsl/blob/master/WSL/tutorials/wsl-containers.md) that covers on WSL, Windows Terminal, VS Code IDE, and Docker setup on Windows.
   - Enable virtualization on local machine BIOS
-  - Ubuntu 20.04 LTS was used for set up
+  - Latest Ubuntu LTS was used for set up
   - Windows Terminal
   - VS Code with extensions:
     - [WSL Remote Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) - enables you to open your Linux project running on WSL in VS Code (no need to worry about pathing issues, binary compatibility, or other cross-OS challenges)